SAP/cloud-mta-build-tool/README.md

 During the build process the generated Makefile is responsible on the following:
 - building each of the modules in the MTA project.
 - invoking the CLI commands in the right order
-- provide mta archive a.k.a mtar
+- provide mta archive ready for deployment

 ### Commands <a id='commands'></a>